shawnpatel96/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+allows us to provide authentication through cookies, also allows us to end a session by removing it from a DB

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it hashs your password by whatever amount of rounds you want, i.e 8,10,12

 - [ ] What does bcrypt do to slow down attackers?

+makes it so the attacker has to try every comboniation of letters predermined by the amount of rounds, uses a secret

 - [ ] What are the three parts of the JSON Web Token?

+options payload(i.e username) secert

 ## Minimum Viable Product